Autoscaling

-Automatic scaling is a way to modify the size of a node group, the number of pods, or the amount of resources allocated to each pod based on resource requests for pods running on the group's nodes.
-Autoscaling is available as of Kubernetes version 1.15.
+Autoscaling is a way of changing the size of a node group, number of pods, or the amount of resources allocated to each pod based on resource requests for pods running on this group's nodes.
+Autoscaling is available in Kubernetes starting from version 1.15.

-In a Managed Service for Kubernetes cluster, three types of automatic scaling are available:
+In a Managed Service for Kubernetes cluster, autoscaling can be implemented in three ways:

 - Cluster autoscaling (Cluster Autoscaler).
-Managed Service for Kubernetes monitors the load on the nodes and updates the number of nodes within specified limits as required.
+Managed Service for Kubernetes monitors workloads on the nodes and updates the number of nodes within specified limits as required.

 - Horizontal pod scaling (Horizontal Pod Autoscaler).
 Kubernetes dynamically changes the number of pods running on each node in the group.

 - Vertical pod scaling (Vertical Pod Autoscaler).
-When load increases, Kubernetes allocates additional resources to each pod within established limits.
+When workloads increase, Kubernetes allocates additional resources to each pod within the set limits.

-You can use several types of automatic scaling in the same cluster.
+You can employ several types of autoscaling in the same cluster.
 However, using Horizontal Pod Autoscaler and Vertical Pod Autoscaler together is not recommended.

 Cluster autoscaling

-Cluster Autoscaler automatically modifies the number of nodes in a group depending on the load.
+Cluster Autoscaler automatically modifies the number of nodes in a group depending on your workloads.

 Warning